+What beliefs might Sam have about himself?

 What beliefs might he have about other people?

 How is Sam likely to view the world?

 It can feel challenging and uncomfortable to look at our core beliefs as they usually have strong emotions attached to them.